 U.S. cement production capacity has been relatively stagnant over the past decade so imports have played an increasingly important role in satisfying the demand.
 Additional investments in modernization for efficiency and increased production volume at some locations were largely offset by capacity eliminated elsewhere.

 Economic decisions related to the additional investment otherwise required to bring individual older plants up to the stringent emissions limits of the 2010 National Emissions Standards for Hazardous Air Pollutants regulations, or market conditions in specific geographies, led to these offsetting capacity eliminations.
-Cement production capacity was increased by conversions from Ordinary Portland Cement to Portland Limestone Cement at many cement plants in 2022.
+Cement production capacity was increased by conversions from Ordinary Portland Cement to Portland Limestone Cement at many cement plants in 2022 and 2023.
+These conversions can add 5% - 10% to production capacity.

-Imports now supply over 1/5 of U.S. cement consumption.
+Imports now supply nearly one quarter of U.S. cement consumption.
 Imports as a percentage of shipments peaked at 26% of shipments in 2006 and fell to 7% of US shipments by 2012.

-The US Geological Survey reported that imports of cement and clinker increased by 26% in 2022 over the prior year in its annual commodity survey published in January 2022.
-Net cement and clinker imports of 27 million short tons accounted for 22% of 2022 shipments.
+The US Geological Survey reported that net imports of cement and clinker increased by 5% in 2023 over the prior year in its annual commodity survey published in January 2024.
+Net cement and clinker imports of 29 million short tons accounted for 24% of 2023 shipments.

 Where does the cement come from?